 0.1.5.
 On the other hand, current focus of the application of liquefied hydrogen is given to heavy duty vehicles (i.e. categories M2, M3, N2 & N3) to which vehicle crash tests are not applied in the most of Contracting Parties.
 Therefore, the scope of this Regulation is limited to heavy duty vehicles and the post-crash requirements are not adopted in this Regulation.

 0.1.6.
-This Regulation does not apply to cryo-compressed or compressed hydrogen storage systems.
+This Regulation uses the terms “liquified” and “liquid” hydrogen synonymously.
+It does not apply to cryo-compressed or compressed hydrogen storage systems.

 0.1.7.
 It is expected that the next phase of GTR 13 will address the missing items such as post-crash requirements of vehicles with a liquefied hydrogen storage system.